robenkleene/design-references/after-effects/after-effects.md

 - `⌘Y`: Make new solid layer

+## Smart Objects

+Pre-compose (`⇧⌘C` or "Layer > Pre-Compose...") is After Effects' equivalent of Smart Objects.

+To reverse a pre-compose, just copy and paste the layers back into the main composition.

 ## Cache

 You can clear After Effects' Cache under "After Effects > Preferences > Media & Disk Cache...", "Empty Disk Cache..."